graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 # GraphQL Java Overview

 [GraphQL Java](https://www.graphql-java.com) is the Java (server) implementation for GraphQL.
-The [GraphQL Java Github Repo](https://github.com/graphql-java/graphql-java) contains the actual source code.
+The are several repositories in the GraphQL Java Github org.
+The most important one is the [GraphQL Java Engine](https://github.com/graphql-java/graphql-java) which is basis for everything else.

+We will also use the [GraphQL Java Spring Boot](https://github.com/graphql-java/graphql-java-spring) adapter, which takes care of exposing your GraphQL API via HTTP.

 GraphQL Java itself is only concerned with executing queries.
 It doesn't deal with any HTTP or JSON related topics.
 For these aspects we will use [Spring Boot](https://spring.io/projects/spring-boot).

 The main steps of creating a GraphQL Java server are:

-- Defining a GraphQL Schema.
+1. Defining a GraphQL Schema.
-- Defining on how the actual data for a query is fetched.
+2. Defining on how the actual data for a query is fetched.
-- Exposing the server via HTTP (via Spring Boot).

 # Our example app: an online store for books